IAS 1 paras 134, 135, capital management disclosures including covenants and reconciliations

 Adjusted profit measures

-These are the equivalent UK IAS measures adjusted to exclude amortisation of intangible assets arising on acquisition of businesses, acquisition-related items, substantial reorganisation costs, substantial asset write-downs, one-off pension credits or costs, significant tax rate changes and, where relevant, associated tax effects.
-Adjusted profit before tax is a performance measure for the annual bonus and adjusted earnings per share is a performance measure for the Long Term Incentive Plan (LTIP).
+These are the equivalent UK IAS measures adjusted to exclude amortisation and impairment of intangible assets arising on acquisition of businesses, acquisition-related items, substantial reorganisation costs, substantial asset write-downs, one-off pension credits or costs, significant tax rate changes and, where relevant, associated income tax effects.
+Adjusted profit before tax is a performance measure for the annual incentive and the all employee Long Term Incentive Plan (LTIP) called the RS YAY!
+Award.
+Adjusted earnings per share is a performance measure for the LTIP and Journey to Greatness (J2G) LTIP Award.
 Adjusted operating profit conversion, adjusted operating profit margin and adjusted earnings per share are financial key performance indicators (KPIs) which are used to measure the Group’s progress in delivering the successful implementation of its strategy and monitor and drive its performance.

-Earnings before interest, tax, depreciation and amortisation (EBITDA) and net debt to adjusted EBITDA
+Earnings before interest, tax, depreciation and amortisation (EBITDA), net debt and net debt to adjusted EBITDA

 Earnings before interest, tax and amortisation (EBITA) and EBITA to interest

 EBITA is adjusted EBITDA after depreciation.
-EBITA to interest (one of the Group’s debt covenants) is the ratio of EBITA to finance costs including capitalised interest less finance income.
+EBITA to interest (one of the Group’s debt covenants) is the ratio of EBITA to finance costs including capitalised interest less finance income (interest per debt covenants).

 Return on capital employed (ROCE)

-ROCE is adjusted operating profit expressed as a percentage of monthly average net assets excluding net debt and retirement benefit obligations and is an underpin for the LTIP and a financial KPI.
+ROCE is adjusted operating profit expressed as a percentage of monthly average net assets excluding net cash/debt and retirement benefit obligations and is an underpin for the LTIP and J2G LTIP Award and a financial KPI.